ML4EO 2026: Why Pixels Aren't Enough for Carbon Market Integrity

-Combining geospatial foundation models with rigorous causal inference to build more credible forest carbon baselines.
+We combine earth observation foundation models with rigorous counterfactual science to build more credible forest carbon baselines.

 Belian is the local Sabahan name for the Bornean Ironwood — a remarkable tree with a lifespan exceeding 1,000 years and exceptional carbon storage capacity.